N.Korea tested tactical guided missiles in fresh sign of evolving arsenal | Technology

 Kim did not attend the latest test.
 A photo released by KCNA showed a missile rising into the sky above a cloud of dust, belching flame.

-Kim Dong-yup, a former South Korea Navy officer who teaches at Seoul's Kyungnam University, said North Korea appears to have fired KN-24 SRBMs, which were last tested in March 2020 and flew 410 km (255 miles) to a maximum altitude of 50 km (31 miles).
+Kim Dong-yup, a former South Korea Navy officer who teaches at Seoul's Kyungnam University, said North Korea appears to have fired KN-24 SRBMs, which were last tested in March 2020 and flew 410 km (255 miles) to a maximum altitude of 50,000 meters (164,042 feet).
 The KN-24 resembles the U.S. MGM-140 Army Tactical Missile System (ATACMS) and is designed to evade missile defences and carry out precision strikes, he said.

 "The North seems to have already deployed and begun mass production of the KN-24," Kim said, referring to the KCNA report.
 "But essentially, the test could be another show of force to underline their recent warning of action."